- Wealth PMS (50L+)

 Before arriving at our overall recommendation, a brief note for each REIT to understand similarities and differences.

-Sponsored by Embassy & Blackstone, Embassy REIT is the first listed REIT & the largest in Asia (by area).
-The company owns & operates 42.4 MSF (million square feet).
-It has a portfolio of eight office parks, two hotels & a 100 MW solar power plant.
-It comprises 32.3 MSF completed operating area with an occupancy of 88.9% as of March 31, 2021.
+Sponsored by Embassy & Blackstone, Embassy REIT is the first listed REIT in India & the largest in Asia (by area).
+The company owns & operates 42.8 MSF (million square feet).
+It has a portfolio of eight office parks, six hotels (two are under-construction) & a 100 MW solar power plant.
+It comprises 33.8 MSF completed operating area with an occupancy of 87% as of March 31, 2022.

-NOI grew by 12% YoY, with operating margins of 86%.
-In Q3FY21 the company had raised 5200 Cr via NCDs to refinance its debt.
-This had brought down the average cost of borrowing from 10.3% to 6.9%.
+NOI grew by 23% YoY, with operating margins of 84%.
+In Q4FY22 the company successfully locked-in 62% of the total REIT debt at a fixed interest rate.
+This brought down the average cost of borrowing from 6.9% to 6.5%.

-Unlike other REITs, Embassy has exposure to hotels in its portfolio (5% of their GAV).
+Unlike other REITs, Embassy has exposure to hotels in its portfolio (4% of their GAV).
 If work related travel remains muted, this segment will continue to be a dragger on their operations.
-The company took a rent escalation of 13% on 8.4 msf across 94 leases in FY21.
+The company took a rent escalation of 14% on 7.7 msf across 89 leases in FY22.
 This will aid 10-15% to the NOI growth.

 Snippet from Mindspace REIT Investors Presentation